-Adjustments FTE Amount TOTAL FY 2024 APPROVED ALL FUNDS BUDGET 9.00 \$5,502,786 Alexandria Criminal Justice Services (ACJS) The ACJS personnel budget decreases are due to a reduction in the City's general fund support driven by an increase in State grant funding.
-The Comprehensive Community Corrections Act & Pretrial Services Act (CCCA-PSA) grant, funded by Virginia's Department of Criminal Justice Services, has increased by \$22,896 to enhance public and community safety.
-Non-personnel budget decreases are attributable to a \$8,383 of efficiency savings in client training services, based on previous year's actuals, and a \$5,590 decrease in equipment replacement charges due to the use of equipment replacement fund balance in FY 2025.
-Scheduled replacements will still occur, but will be funded with one-time fund balance.
-0.00 (\$38,945) Northern Virginia Criminal Justice Academy (NVCJA) The City's share of the NVCJA budget has increased due to an expansion of the City's fiscal obligations resulting from the departure of one of its member agencies from the NVCJA.
-Remaining member agencies now bear additional operational responsibilities, covering increases in salary, maintenance costs, professional services, and contract services.
-0.00 \$270,164 Northern Virginia Juvenile Detention Center (NVJDC) The City's share of the NVJDC budget has increased by \$645,585 due to increases in salaries and benefits, and maintenance and operations costs to sustain the current level of service into the next fiscal year.
-Additionally, the City's three-year utilization rate has increased compared to Arlington and Falls Church's rates. \$657,629 that was budgeted in Contingent Reserves in FY 2024 has been returned to the Other Public Safety budget in FY 2025.
-0.00 \$1,303,214 Public Defender The Public Defender budget has increased due to the addition of 1.0 FTE Paralegal position to support the increased workload from the Body-Worn Camera (BWC) program and a \$68,457 increase in rent costs.
-These are partially offset by a reduction in the City's pay supplement for State employees resulting from State salary adjustments.
-1.00 \$64,379 Sheltercare The Sheltercare budget has increased by \$392,528 due to increases in salary & benefits, and the maintenance and operation costs to sustain the current level of service into the next fiscal year.
-0.00 \$392,528 Virginia Alcohol Safety Action Program (VASAP) The Virginia Alcohol Safety Action Program (VASAP) provides for probation, education, and rehabilitation of individuals convicted of driving motor vehicles under the influence of alcoholic beverages and other self-administered drugs.
+Adjustments FTE Amount TOTAL FY 2024 APPROVED ALL FUNDS BUDGET 9.00 \$5,502,786 Alexandria Criminal Justice Services (ACJS) The ACJS personnel budget decreased due to a reduction in the City's general fund support as a result of an increase in State grant funding.
+The non-personnel budget decreased due to efficiency savings in client training services as a result of the decline in client attendance and completion of mandatory court-ordered treatment classes and trainings.
+0.00 (\$38,945) Northern Virginia Criminal Justice Academy (NVCJA) The NVCJA budget increased due to an expansion of the City's fiscal obligations as a result of one of member agencies' departure from the NVCJA.
+Remaining member agencies share additional operational obligations to cover increases in salary, maintenance, costs of professional services, and contract services.
+0.00 \$270,164 Northern Virginia Juvenile Detention Center (NVJDC) The City's share of the NVJDC budget increased by \$645,585 due to increases in salaries, benefits, and the cost of maintenance and operations.
+Apart from those, the City's three-year utilization rate increased compared to Arlington and Falls Church's rates.
+In addition, \$657,629 that was budgeted in Contingent Reserves in FY 2024 is returned to the Other Public Safety budget in FY 2025.
+0.00 \$1,303,214 Public Defender The Public Defender budget increased due to the addition of 1.0 full-time Paralegal position to support the increased workload from the body-worn camera (BWC) program, which is partially offset by a reduction in the City's pay supplement for State employees resulting from State salary increases.
+1.00 \$64,379 Sheltercare The Sheltercare budget increased by \$392,528 due to increases in professional service fees and the cost of maintenance and operations to sustain the current level of service into the next fiscal year.
+0.00 \$392,528 Virginia Alcohol Safety Action Program (VASAP) The Virginia Alcohol Safety Action Program (VASAP) provides for probation, education, and rehabilitation of persons convicted of driving motor vehicles under the influence of alcoholic beverages and other self-administered drugs.
 The City has budgeted \$100,000 to cover partial costs of Alexandria's Alcohol Safety Action Program (ASAP) under VASAP to ensure that members of the community have appropriate access to these services.
-0.00 \$100,000

-Adjustments FTE Amount TOTAL FY 2024 APPROVED ALL FUNDS BUDGET 9.00 \$5,502,786 Other Programs The Adult Probation and Parole and the Magistrate include minor increases in personnel costs.
-0.00 \$22,282 TOTAL FY 2025 APPROVED ALL FUNDS BUDGET 10.00 \$7,616,408
+0.00 \$100,000 Other Programs Adult Probation and Parole and the Magistrate include minor increases in personnel costs.
+0.00 \$22,282 TOTAL FY 2025 PROPOSED ALL FUNDS BUDGET 10.00 \$7,616,408